 Our priority date for completing the FAFSA is April 1.

-The LATI Foundation Scholarship application has an March 15th deadline date.
+The Lake Area Technical College Foundation Scholarship application has a March 31 deadline date.

 What does “selected for verification“ mean?